LW

 Why This Matters

 Google Hotel Ads uses Price Accuracy to rank hotel listings.
-A single invalid XML field -- invisible to the human eye -- can silently degrade your accuracy score, reduce ad exposure, and cost real revenue.
-This tool ensures every XML response is provably correct.
+A single invalid XML field — invisible to the human eye — can silently degrade your accuracy score, reduce ad exposure, and cost real revenue.
+This tool gives the team a structural way to keep generated XML compliant.
+The rollout to the team and broader investigations across the feed pipeline were equally important.

 The 6-Stage Validation Flow